BreizhZut/PracticalMachineLearning_HAR/HAR_quality.md

 testing <- HARtrain[-inTrain,selectvar]
 ```

-* The training sample contains 13737 observations
+* The training sample contains 13737 measurements
-* The testing sample contains 5885 observations
+* The testing sample contains 5885 measurements

-[^1]:Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. Qualitative Activity Recognition of Weight Lifting Exercises.
+[^1]: Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. Qualitative Activity Recognition of Weight Lifting Exercises.
 Proceedings of 4th International Conference in Cooperation with SIGCHI (Augmented Human '13) .
 Stuttgart, Germany: ACM SIGCHI, 2013.]

 # Machine learning: random forest

 Preliminary testing, on a small subset of the training sample show that:

-* decision tree (method `rpart`), with and without PCA show bad performance
+* decision tree (method `rpart`), with and without Principal Component Analysis (PCA) show bad performances, that may be improved with appropriate parameter tuning
 * boosting (method `gbm`), shows better performance that the decision trees, both with and without PCA, but at a cost of computational time
-* Random forests (method `rf`), show the best performances, in term of in sample accuracy, within manageable computational time depending on the parameters.
-Using PCA didn't seem to show any significant effect on the performance.
+* Random forests (method `rf`), shows the best performances, in term of in sample accuracy, within manageable computational time depending on the parameters.
+Using PCA didn't seem to show any significant effect on the performances.

-Even though, we could have explore more models, and fine tune some parameter for improved performance.
-We choose to limit our modeling to random forest.
+Even though, we could have explore more models and fine tune some parameters for improved performances.
+We chose to limit our modeling to random forest.
 We explore different values of parameter `mtry` limited to `sqrt(ncol(training)` in order to have an extra margin of tuning to the model.
 Cross validation is preformed through 10-fold re-sampling.